ErlingSigurdson/ErlingClock1/README.md

 # Overview

+A firmware (an Arduino sketch) written for the Arduino Pro Mini-based electronic clock I made in 2022.

 ## Concept

-I made this clock in 2022 and wrote a rookie sketch that worked somehow.
+I made this clock and wrote a rookie sketch that worked somehow.
 Since I'd like to keep this device working, usable and maintainable, I wrote this updated firmware just to know what my clock is running.
 If you like the code for some reason, feel free to use it as you please.